 - You can only select and mark a space going up.

-- You can’t stand at the edge of a cliff to build a ramp or a staircase going down.
+- You can’t stand at the cliff’s edge to build a ramp or a staircase.

 You can build an incline on any side as long as it is up a cliff with enough space.

-- A ramp or a staircase can be facing forward or sideways, can be from the back going up, or lie adjacent to a cliff wall.
+- A ramp or a staircase can be facing forward or sideways, from the back going up, or lie adjacent to a cliff wall.